Chris-LeirT/Coursera-DS-Exploratory-Data-Analysis/week1/README.md

 8. Sub_metering_2: energy sub-metering No. 2 (in watt-hour of active energy).
 It corresponds to the laundry room, containing a washing-machine, a tumble-drier, a refrigerator and a light.
 9. Sub_metering_3: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.

-The four plots that need to be constructed are shown below.
+The four plots that need to be constructed are shown below:
 Plot 1:
 ![unnamed-chunk-2](https://user-images.githubusercontent.com/78292939/123511010-049ac100-d6a9-11eb-8318-546bb06c1c91.png)
 Plot 2: